 4. Cruise ship jobs : How about a life at sea?
 Cruise lines such as Royal Caribbean regularly employ Trinis to work on board in hospitality jobs.
 Can be a great opportunity to see a lot of different countries in a short period of time.
 I’ve been told you have to get used to living in small quarters with a roommate, and quite long work hours.
 It is a good option for saving cash, as you’re stuck on board anyway and don’t have much to spend it on.
 The only recruiter I know in Trinidad is called Shipmate Services.
 You can visit their office to get an application.

-5. CARICOM visa: If you don’t want to go quite as far as Bulgaria or Morocco, you could apply for the Caricom single market and economy scheme which allows for free movement of skilled people in any Caricom member state.
+5. CARICOM visa: If you don’t want to go too far from home, you could apply for the Caricom single market and economy scheme which allows for free movement of skilled people in any Caricom member state.
 A good friend of mine is working right now in Barbados on this and loves it, and I know people who have been to Grenada, St. Kitts, Barbuda and Jamaica for work.
 At least you will be closer to home!

 6. Become a flight attendant: Many flight attendants take up this job for the sole purpose of travelling the world (or at least as far as CAL flies).
 You could soon be snapping pictures of Big Ben in England, or shopping in Times Square in New York.
 But don’t just limit yourself locally.
 In the papers recently, there have been many job ads for airlines in the Middle East, particularly Qatar and Dubai, which are poaching flight attendants from smaller airlines.
 These are very big and prestigious airlines that will provide transport, housing, and benefits, and give you the chance to literally fly everywhere, from Paris to Tokyo to Rio de Janeiro.
 Just be mindful of the local laws and customs when living in a Middle Eastern country.